bzvol/bzvol/README.md

 ---

-💌 If you have questions, would like to collaborate, or simply want to connect, feel free to reach out through [LinkedIn](https://www.linkedin.com/in/bzvolenszki) / [GitHub](https://github.com/bzvol) / <zvolenszki.benjamin@gmail.com>.
+💌 Whether you have a question, looking to collaborate, or just want to connect, don't hesitate to reach out via [LinkedIn](https://www.linkedin.com/in/bzvolenszki) / [GitHub](https://github.com/bzvol) / <zvolenszki.benjamin@gmail.com>.